githubuser-684/versatools/README.md

 This installation is designed for Windows.
 If you want to run it on Mac/Linux, compile it from source.

 Download the latest Windows release from [here](https://github.com/GarryyBD/versatools/releases).
-Extract the zip file and run `versatools-setup.exe`
+Install `versatools-setup.exe`

 ## Compiling from source